Edith Ogilby Berg

 Edith O. Berg, the first American woman to fly as a passenger in an airplane, pictured beside Wilbur Wright shortly before their takeoff at Auvers, France.

-Edith Ogilby Berg (born c.1868 - 1949) was the first American woman passenger on a controlled airplane flight, flown by Wilbur Wright in September 1908 and is considered a key influence in the hobble skirt as a fashion trend.
+Edith Ogilby Berg (c.1868–1949) was the first American woman passenger on a controlled airplane flight, flown by Wilbur Wright in September 1908 and is considered a key influence in the hobble skirt as a fashion trend.
 For some years she was married to Hart O. Berg, who represented the Wright Brothers' business interests in Europe.

 Early life

 Edith Ogilby was born in California.
 She was a daughter of actress Louise Paullin and Robert Edwin Ogilby, who had immigrated from Britain or Ireland to California in the Gold Rush of 1849, then became a professor of drawing at the University of California-Berkeley.
 Her grandfather was Irish-born British military officer Sir David Ogilby.

 Edith married Charles Bryant Titcomb in 1887 at age 19.
 They had a daughter, Grace Titcomb.
 The couple divorced in 1889.

 She became an actress under the stage name Edith Paullin, adopting her mother's maiden name.
 She appeared in some of the same productions as her second husband, the actor and producer Hubert Druce.
 While married to Hubert, Edith went by Edith Alice Druce until they divorced in January 1905.